awsdocs/aws-dynamodb-encryption-docs/doc_source/most-recent-provider.md

 // Create an internal Direct KMS Provider for the MetaStore final AWSKMS kms = AWSKMSClientBuilder.standard().withRegion(region).build();
-final DirectKmsMaterialProvider kmsProv = new DirectKmsMaterialProvider(kms, cmkArn);
+final DirectKmsMaterialProvider kmsProv = new DirectKmsMaterialProvider(kms, keyArn);

 // Create an item encryptor for the MetaStore,
 // including the Direct KMS Provider